Diplôme d'Ingénieur: Professional training

-More than 90 percent of the engineer programs require at least one internship (typically in a business setting) at some point in the curriculum.
+More than 90 percent of the engineering programs require at least one internship (typically in a business setting) at some point in the curriculum.

-Most schools arrange three types of internships that train the students with progressive responsibilities, initially as observers and increasingly as actors, in order to gain a comprehensive understanding and perspective of all levels of responsibility and roles within the industry.
-One can distinguish “worker” (blue-collar) internships, “senior technician” internships, and “graduate” internships where the students perform the same type of work they will do as graduate engineers.
+Most schools arrange three types of internships that train the students with progressive responsibilities, initially as observers and increasingly as actors, to gain a comprehensive understanding and perspective of all levels of responsibility and roles within the industry.
+One can distinguish "worker" (blue-collar) internships, "senior technician" internships, and "graduate" internships where the students perform the same type of work they will do as graduate engineers.
 Internships are graded and constitute part of the academic degree requirements.

+Titre d'ingénieur diplômé par l'État (DPE)

+The Titre d'ingénieur diplômé par l'État (DPE) is awarded to candidates with five years of experience in "professional practice in functions commonly assigned to engineers" and who have passed specific tests.
+These are organized by engineering schools according to a set list.
+For example, for the "Chemistry" specialty, the schools organizing these tests are: the École Nationale Supérieure des Ingénieurs en Arts Chimiques et Technologiques, the Conservatoire national des arts et métiers, the École Supérieure de Chimie Physique Électronique de Lyon, the Institut textile et chimique, the Institut national des sciences appliquées de Rouen, the École européenne de chimie, polymères et matériaux, and the École nationale supérieure de chimie de Lille.

+The first test is an "assessment of the candidate's experience and professional skills" in the form of an interview with the jury.
+If successful, the second test is a dissertation defense, followed by a discussion with the jury.
+The jury's opinion is then forwarded to the national jury, which makes the final decision.